 Dr. Mackenzi Pergolotti is the Senior Director of Research and Clinical Development for ReVital Cancer Rehabilitation, adjunct professor at Colorado State University and at the University of North Carolina at Chapel Hill.

 Dr. Pergolotti was trained the University of North Carolina at Chapel Hill where she worked collaboratively with researchers from the Cecil G. Sheps Center for Health Services Research, the Gillings School of Global Public Health, in the Department of Health Policy and Management, the Cancer Research Outcomes Group, and the Geriatric Oncology Program at the Lineberger Comprehensive Cancer Center to look at utilization, access to and the quality of cancer rehabilitation.
 Dr. Pergolotti’s Pre-Doctoral fellowship was supported by a T32 National Research Service Award (NRSA) Institutional Training Grant from the Agency for Healthcare Research and Quality (AHRQ), and her Post-Doctoral fellowships were funded through an R25 Cancer Care Quality Training Program from the National Cancer Institute.
+Read full bio.

 Sarah Lyon, OTR/L

 Sarah’s passion is helping fellow OT practitioners translate evidence into daily practice.
 Sarah earned her BA in religion from St. Olaf College, then earned her master’s degree in occupational therapy from New York University in 2011.

 Since then, she’s worked in numerous facilities, including a critical access hospital, an acute trauma hospital, and a state inpatient psychiatric hospital.
 Sarah is the founder/owner of OT Potential.
 Read more about OT Potential here.

 This course was designed to meet your continuing education requirements

 We designed the courses in the Club to meet the requirements for “online” and “independent/self-study” courses.
-For more details read our blog post: Can I earn OT CEUS from a podcast?
-To verify the requirements from your specific state (within the US), check out our post, OT Continuing Education Explained.
+To verify the requirements from your specific state (within the US), check out our post, OT Continuing Education Requirements.
 If you are outside of the United States and have questions, please contact us.

 We are proud to be an AOTA Approved Provider and to meet the requirements for your NBCOT renewal.